cljfx/cljfx/README.md

 - various versions of `:cell-factory` in controls designed to display multiples of items (table views, list views etc.).
-You can use functions that receive items and return descriptions for these props, but they are a bit different: created cells have they own lifecycle for performance reasons, and that imposes a restriction that you can't specify `:fx/type` in returned cell descriptions.
+You can use functions that receive items and return descriptions for these props, but they are a bit different: created cells have their own lifecycle for performance reasons, and that imposes a restriction that you can't specify `:fx/type` in returned cell descriptions.
 There are various usage examples available in